top of page

 The adjective 'principled' has its etymological roots in the word 'principle.'
 'Principle' comes from the Latin word 'principium,' which means 'beginning' or 'foundation.'
 Over time, the term 'principle' evolved to encompass fundamental truths, rules, or values upon which actions and beliefs are based.
 From 'principle,' the adjective 'principled' emerged, describing individuals or behaviors characterized by adherence to a set of ethical principles, values, or beliefs.
 The etymology of 'principled' effectively captures its historical association with the idea of being guided by foundational and moral principles, emphasizing its role as an adjective used to describe individuals or actions grounded in a strong ethical framework.

-Quiz: Find the meaning of the adjective principled:
+Find the correct meaning of the adjective principled:

 Try Again!